-I am a research scientist at Google DeepMind, where I am drawing on my experience in computational ecology, simulation modelling, machine learning and software development to help create Artificial General Intelligence.
+I am a research scientist at DeepMind, where I am drawing on my experience in computational ecology, simulation modelling, machine learning and software development to help create Artificial General Intelligence.

 My interest in computers began in Christmas 1984 when, at age seven, I was lucky enough to receive the Commodore 64 that sits in my office at home today.
 Although the games that you could buy on cassette were fun, I preferred to program my own in BASIC.
 Worm-but-in-a-maze.
 Tetris-but-top-down.
 Sokoban-but-I-programmed-it-myself.
 Funnily enough my friends and family never loved these games as much as I did :)

 My interest in ecology began later on when a sharp-eyed biology teacher, Richard Hepell, noticed the Artificial Life simulations I was running on the biology department’s 386s.
 Richard handed me a copy of the standard ecology undergraduate textbook (‘Ecology’ by Begon, Harper and Townsend), opening my eyes to the fascinating dynamics of ecosystems, and our attempts to understand them through theory.
 For this reason I applied to study natural sciences, with a focus on all things evolutionary and ecological, at Cambridge University.
 Nobody in my family had ever been to university, so I had no idea about how to navigate what was, genuinely, a whole new world for someone with my background.
 But I figured that, surely, it would help if I turned up at the interview with some research results?
 So I brought along some charts showing punctuated equilibrium in simulations of the evolution of foraging strategies.
 Looking back now, I think this probably did help me to get in ;)